rscherl17/ruby_intro/lib/markdown/welcome.md

 is part of the process that Twitter goes through to make sure that no one can sign up using the same username as [David Heinemeier Hansson](https://twitter.com/dhh), the creator of Ruby on Rails, even if they tried to be sneaky and use mixed-case.

 Remember our Photogram Database exercise?
-Figuring out which photos were on a user's timeline -- a seemingly complicated task -- ended up being a long sequences of small and simple steps, like the ones above.
+Figuring out which photos were on a user's timeline -- a seemingly complicated task -- ended up being a long sequence of small and simple steps, like the ones above.
 Most applications are.
-Now we just need to learn enough Ruby vocabulary to teach the computer what we want it to do.
-We'll spend the next several lessons doing so.
+It was tedious for us to do it by hand, though, so now we just need to learn enough Ruby vocabulary to teach the computer to do it for us.
+We'll spend the next several lessons learning just that.

 ## Rails